martindsouza/ws-logger/setup.md

 ## Servers

-You will be given a server and schema to use.
+You will be assigned a server and schema to use.
 Please use the one that you are assigned to resolve any conflicts.

 The server setup instructions below will use `training01.oraopensource.com` along with user `ac01`, adjust accordingly.